Move by nature

 In game theory a move by nature is a decision or move in an extensive form game made by a player who has no strategic interests in the outcome.
-The effect is to add a player, 'Nature', whose practical role is to act as a random number generator.
-For instance, if a game of Poker requires a dealer to choose which cards a player is dealt, the dealer plays the role of the Nature player.
+The effect is to add a player, "Nature", whose practical role is to act as a random number generator.
+For instance, if a game of Poker requires a dealer to choose which cards a player is dealt, the dealer plays the role of the nature player.

-Fig. 1 shows a signaling game which begins with a move by nature.
 Moves by nature are an integral part of games of incomplete information.